open-telemetry/oteps/text/0119-standard-system-metrics.md

   * Collects runtime CPU, memory, and GC metrics.
   * Makes use of labels, similar to the Collector.
   * [Overview of collected metrics](https://docs.google.com/spreadsheets/d/1r50cC9ass0A8SZIg2ZpLdvZf6HmQJsUSXFOu-rl4yaY/edit#gid=0).
-- **TODO: Java**
-- **TODO: Opencensus**

 ## Semantic Conventions

-The following semantic conventions aim to keep naming consistent across different metrics.
+The following semantic conventions aim to keep naming consistent.
 Not all possible metrics are covered by these conventions, but they provide guidelines for most of the cases in this proposal:

 - **usage** - an instrument that measures an amount used out of a known total amount should be called `entity.usage`.
 For example, `system.filesystem.usage` for the amount of disk spaced used.
 A measure of the amount of an unlimited resource consumed is differentiated from **usage**.
-This may be time, data, etc. *(I'm open to adjusting this to unit names or something else).*
+This may be time, data, etc.
-- **utilization** - an instrument that measures percent usage should be called `entity.utilization`.
-For example, `system.memory.utilization` for the percentage of memory in use. *(I'm open to a shorter name, but wanted to distinguish between usage as an amount and a percentage).*
+- **utilization** - an instrument that measures a *value ratio* of usage (like percent, but in the range `[0, 1]`) should be called `entity.utilization`.
+For example, `system.memory.utilization` for the ratio of memory in use.
 - **time** - an instrument that measures passage of time should be called `entity.time`.
 For example, `system.cpu.time` with varying values of label `state` for idle, user, etc.
 - **io** - an instrument that measures bidirectional data flow should be called `entity.io` and have labels for direction.
 For example, `system.net.io`.
-- Other metrics that do not fit the above descriptions may be named more freely.
+- Other instruments that do not fit the above descriptions may be named more freely.
 For example, `system.swap.page_faults` and `system.net.packets`.
 Units do not need to be specified in the names since they are included during instrument creation, but can be added if there is ambiguity.

 ## Internal details

-The following standard metric names should be used in libraries instrumenting system/runtime metrics (here is a [spreadsheet](https://docs.google.com/spreadsheets/d/1r50cC9ass0A8SZIg2ZpLdvZf6HmQJsUSXFOu-rl4yaY/edit#gid=973941697) of the tables below).
+The following standard metric instruments should be used in libraries instrumenting system/runtime metrics (here is a [spreadsheet](https://docs.google.com/spreadsheets/d/1r50cC9ass0A8SZIg2ZpLdvZf6HmQJsUSXFOu-rl4yaY/edit#gid=973941697) of the tables below).

+In the tables below, units of `1` refer to a ratio value that is always in the range `[0, 1]`.
+Instruments that measure an integer count of something use semantic units like `packets`, `errors`, `faults`, etc.

 ### Standard System Metrics - `system.`